norkskargrot/D_Nocker.github.io/content/design/positev/index.md

 ## Brand Identity

-The Positev founders had little initial idea of the brand identity for the business, and so the branding process was begun primarily from scratch.
-From a moodboard of the branding and logos of other companies in the electric vehicle space, the team decided that they wanted a clean and bright brand identity, using playful colours with clean lines.
-They also wanted a combination logo, bringing together the company name with a pictoral mark to identify them.
+There was no existing brand identity for Positev, and so branding was begun from scratch.
+From a moodboard of the branding and logos of related companies, the team decided that they wanted a lighthearted and bright identity and a combination logo, bringing together the company name with a pictoral mark to identify them.

-I created a series of logo sketches, and then converted the team's favorite concepts to more refined digital versions:
+I created a series of logo sketches, and converted the team's favorite concepts to more refined digital versions:

 <img class = imagewithinpost src="/design/positev/brandsketches.png">
 <img class = imagewithinpost src="/design/positev/digitallogos.png">

-The final decision was made by the founders to move forward with the dark-mode background and green primary colour, combined with the pictoral mark of the car and charge cable combination.
+The final decision by the founders was to move forward with the dark-mode background and green primary colour, combined with the pictoral mark of the car and charge cable combination.
 <img class = smallimagewithinpost src="/design/positev/positev.png">

 ## User Flows

-The user flows were initially discussed in an exploration session with the Positev founders.
-The key focus of these flows was to create an interface which required minimal learning from the user.
-No user wants to waste mental energy learning to use a parking system, particularly one replacing a system they are already very familiar with.
+The user flows were initially discussed in an exploration session with the founders.
+The key focus of these flows was to require minimal learning from the user.
+No user wants to spend mental energy learning to use a new parking system.
 From this exploration session I created three initial user flows.

 <img class = imagewithinpost src="/design/positev/userflows.png">